kennolot/CTF-pi/4. vulnerable_web_apps/ctfpi4_1/manual4_1.md

 You are auditing the security in a factory, as you got a tour before the audit you that a bunch of screens had some sensor data on them, is it possible to reach that and possibly find a weakness where ever it is hosted.

-### Requirements
+### Prerequisites

 1x Raspberry Pi powered on.
 Preferably running Raspberry Pi OS.

-* Raspi connected to your router via wireless or cable
+Raspi connected to your router via wireless or cable
-* Remote access to Raspi using Raspberry Pi connect, VNC etc.. (to run the docker)

-### Prerequisites
+### Requirements

-Docker and docker-compose.

 While inside the current directory run from the console to start the webapp